espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Get eFuse Summary
      - Retrieve a list of eFuses and their corresponding values from the chip currently connected to the serial port.
    * - Get HTML Coverage Report for Project
-     - Parse your project `GCOV Code coverage <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage>`_ files to generate a HTML coverage report.
+     - Parse your project `GCOV Code coverage <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage>`_ files to generate an HTML coverage report.
    * - Import ESP-IDF Project
      - Import an existing ESP-IDF project, add .vscode and .devcontainer files to a new location, and optionally rename the project.
    * - Install ESP-ADF